 - have seeds that can’t be removed (like most berries)

 You can eat fruit that’s been peeled and if the flesh has been cooked until very soft, such as applesauce.
 You can also eat canned fruits, but choose the type packed in water or in their own juice to avoid excess sugar.
 Most fruit juices are fine to drink, but only with the pulp removed.
 Skip prune juice since it’s very high in fiber.

 Like fruits, vegetables are also full of fiber.
 Include them in your diet only if they are:

 - have no seeds

 Avoid all raw or undercooked vegetables, including corn.
 It’s fine to consume canned vegetables and potatoes, as long as the skin has been discarded.
 Try pureed vegetable soups for an easy way to digest vegetables.
 Vegetables provide many important nutrients and it’s important to incorporate them in your diet.

-While your diet may be restricted if you have UC, especially if you’re having a flare-up, it doesn’t have to be boring.
+While your diet may be restricted if you are experiencing a UC flare up, it doesn’t have to be boring.
 Focus on the foods that you can eat rather than the foods you should avoid.
-The foods you can eat include:
+The foods you can eat (unless you have an identified allergy or intolerance to any of the foods below) include:

 - white bread without seeds

 - crackers and cereals made with refined white flour